Police say they have dismantled the UK-arm of a massive international drug trafficking network.

 "William Hollingsworth-Marriott facilitated the provision of new unregistered mobile handsets and phone credit for the crime group to enable them to continue in their illicit business.
 He also helped move drugs and cash around the region."

 In order to physically transfer their drugs and cash, Turton and Durant arranged for three specialists to be flown in from the continent to adapt a number of vehicles.
-They devised secret compartments which were so well hidden, they were only detectable by X-ray.
+These secret compartments were so well hidden, they were only detectable by X-ray.

 Detective Inspector Andy Jones, of EMSOU, said: “This was a sophisticated and well-organised crime group who utilised encrypted mobile phones, vehicle concealments and unregulated and untraceable cash transfers.